ultrasaurus/pandemic-pantry/README.md

 * lot of small farms sell on Etsy -- though sometimes slow to deliver.
 This is where I found ginger and garlic
 * ebay for pantry items

+## Not so good
+* Boxes of Eden -- friendly customer service, arrived on time, but produce was ugh.
+Bananas arrived smooshed, celery was wilted (ok for soup), brocoli was yellow with some kind of rot.
+Carrots were fine.